-The policy on reserves, represented by cash and invested funds, is to maintain and increase these to provide income and capital growth to support and develop the Society's long term activities.
-Unrestricted funds are held as cash on deposit or readily realisable fixed interest investments to meet approximately three months operating expenditure.
+The policy on reserves, represented by cash and invested funds, is to use these to support and develop the Society's long term activities.
+Unrestricted funds are held as cash on deposit or readily realisable investments to meet approximately three months operating expenditure.
 Cash deposits held include amounts set aside for research spending by the Intensive Care Foundation and other Restricted Funds.